2026 Discover It Card Review: Discover It Benefits Make It a Winner

 Not only does Discover love to boost your Amazon cashback each holiday shopping season with their regular 5% bonus category but they also make it easy to redeem your cashback on the site.
 When you add your Discover It card to your Amazon account, you’ll be able to select your stored cashback as a payment option at checkout.
 While you don’t get any bonus cash as you would with any of the gift card deals mentioned above, this is a great option for those who want to score something “free” from Amazon’s massive selection of goods.
 Plus, the 1:1 ratio Discover offers is better than the 0.7¢ per point that some other issuers offer on Amazon redemptions.

-Since part of the reason I decided to get another credit card all that time ago was to help bring up my credit scores, I was encouraged to find that Discover includes your FICO score from TransUnion on your statements.
+Since part of the reason I decided to get another credit card all those years ago was to help bring up my credit scores, I was encouraged to find that Discover includes your FICO score from TransUnion on your statements.
 This information is also accessible through the app and the website.
-Although this will only give you one credit score it’s a nice added perk nonetheless.
+Although this will only give you one credit score, it’s a nice added perk nonetheless.

-If you’ve seen a Discover card commercial in the past several years you’ve probably heard about this nifty feature.
+If you remember the Discover card commercials from a few years ago, you’ve probably heard about this nifty feature.
 Basically, if you misplace your card but aren’t quite sure that it’s gone for good, you can put a hold on your account just in case.
 If you do end up finding the card afterward — no harm, no foul — you can unfreeze your account and go back to using your card.
-This is one feature I hope to not have to use but I’m still glad it’s there.
+This is one feature I hope to not have to use, but I’m still glad it’s there.

-Sadly not all of the changes that have come to Discover since I’ve been a cardholder have been for the better.
+Sadly, not all of the changes that have come to Discover since I’ve been a cardholder have been for the better.
 Back when I first joined, the company offered what they called Discover Deals in a special section on the site.
 This included additional cashback offers for retailers like JCPenney.com, Ulta.com, Gap.com, and more when cardholders shopped using Discover Deals links.
-Unfortunately, this section has since been discontinued — but sites and apps such as Rakuten (formerly Ebates) and Dosh can easily fill the hole left by this departure.
+Unfortunately, this section has since been discontinued — but sites and apps such as Rakuten (formerly Ebates)can easily fill the hole left by this departure.

 Final Thoughts on the Discover It Card